LukeGall/Level-4-Solo-Project/notesDiary.md

 ## Notes

 This diary style note file is an idea that was suggested by my research methods and techniques course.
-It will mainly just be a place to write notes and put any ideas I have on a page somewhere.
+It will mainly just be a place to write notes and put any ideas I have on a page.

 ## 2 Nov 2020